 Contact: Nancy Magpusao

-Co-hosted by the Chancellor’s Office and the Office of Student Affairs
+Hosted by the Chancellor’s Office and the Office of the Vice Chancellor for Student Affairs

 Poetic Landscapes: Indigenous Spoken Word and Storytelling - A Cabaret Night